Yvancg/mc-leaner/docs/SAFETY.md

 - its label does not match known installed apps
 - it is not explicitly protected

-False positives are possible.
-Flagging does **not** mean removal is recommended.
+False positives are rare when inventory data is available.
+Flagging never implies removal is recommended.

 ### Binary inspection

 Checks in `/usr/local/bin` are heuristic:

 - manually installed tools may be flagged
+- Homebrew and package inventory data are used when available to improve accuracy

+### Inventory limitations

+- The inventory reflects the current system state at scan time
+- Manually removed or partially uninstalled software may still leave artifacts
-- Homebrew improves accuracy but is optional
+- Inventory data improves accuracy but does not guarantee completeness

 ### Intel-only reporting